-What I’ve consistently seen with contact pages is that less is more.
+What we’ve consistently seen with contact pages is that less is more.

-When you look at forms like the first one above, with all the extra information, a lot of those fields are extraneous.
+When you look at forms like the first one above, with all the extra information, many of those fields are extraneous.
 They provide little value in terms of qualifying a lead.

 When you trim it down to just the information that’s important, conversions go up.
 In this case, they rose from 5.4% to 11.9%—an increase of 120%.

-But I want to clarify something here because I don’t want to set a dangerous precedent and have you running to your “contact us” page and chopping fields from it.
+We want to clarify here because we don’t want to set a dangerous precedent and have you run to your Contact Us page and chop fields from it.

 Less is more, but just the fact that you have less of something doesn’t mean you’ll have more of something else.

 It’s okay if that doesn’t make sense.
-I’ll clarify with another case study by Econsultancy.
+We’ll clarify with another case study by Econsultancy.
 They shared a daring test from Kindercare.

 In one split test, Kindercare decided to increase the length of its form: